Energy suppliers offering free electricity days in the UK

 What customers like about comparing with EnergyPlus

-“I was tempted by a free weekend offer, but the comparison showed a lower fixed tariff would cost less for my usage.
+“I love the Octopus free sessions, but the comparison showed a lower fixed tariff cut my bills even more for my usage.
 Clear breakdown.”

 — Homeowner, Greater Manchester

-“Helpful explanation of standing charge vs unit rates.
+“Helpful explanation of standing charge vs unit rates with the new July cap.
 I switched and feel confident I understood the terms.”

 — Tenant, Bristol